As a voluntary aided Roman Catholic School Religious Education is a fundamental part of our ethos, aims and relationships.

 We assess the children regularly using the national and diocesan assessment tool.
 Children have the opportunity at the start of each unit to understand the vocabulary they will be using and where their understanding is expect to be at the conclusion of that unit.

-Our current virtues are: Eloquent and Truthful
+Our current virtues are: INTENTIONAL and PROPHETIC

 The children are supported in their preparation and celebration of the Sacraments by the school, parents and the parish.
 Children learn about the importance of the Sacraments through drama, storytelling, writing, singing and dancing.